dhickinbotham/fly.io-Challenges/RegionSwitch.md

 One of the features of Fly.io is the ability to run your app on a server in a [region](https://fly.io/docs/reference/regions/) close to your userbase.
 You even have the ability to completely move a Fly App from one region to a new region.

 ### Determine which region(s) your app is currently in
-To display what region(s) your app has Machines and Volumnes in, you can check using `fly machines list`.
+To display what region(s) your app has Machines and Volumes in, you can check using `fly machines list`.
 You will see the app with each Machine and Volume listed and additional information as well as which region(s) they are in.
 Here is an example of the outputs shown:

 ```
 1 machine has been retrieved from app AppName.